 If you’ve never thought that to yourself, you are surely better than me….because I certainly have.

 What exactly DO rich bloggers spend their money on?

 Well, while I can’t tell you what everyone ELSE spends their money on, b/c I feel like it’s a completely personal thing to each individual, I definitely CAN tell you how I spend MY money.

 I currently make $2,470,000 on Shopify alone.
-This does not include any income from this blog.
+This does not include any income and profit from this blog.
 It does not include any income from sales on ebay.
 It doesn’t include any misc. income or even coaching income.
 That is just solely my Shopify store income.

 It’s a pretty penny, I tell you what.
 I’m an incredibly blessed single mom that can prove that while humans can abandon us, GOD never does!!!

 But HOW I spend my money, I think you’ll be surprised.